- Policy Title: Policy Development and Administration

 This policy describes the essential elements of all university-wide policies; defines the manner in which university policies are developed, maintained and published; and establishes a schedule for the regular review of university policies.

-The ESU Policy Development and Administration policy applies to all students, faculty, and administrative staff, as well as vendors, sub-contractors, and other visitors to campus.
+The Policy Development and Administration policy applies to all students, faculty, and administrative staff, as well as vendors, sub-contractors, and additional educational locations.